damian-kim/tft-rolling-odds/README.md

 3. Enable GitHub Pages in your repository settings:
    - Go to Settings > Pages
-   - Select the `gh-pages` branch as the source
+   - Select GitHub Actions as the source
    - Save the settings

 4. The GitHub Action will automatically build and deploy your site when you push to the main branch.